 First-year Graduate Student Funding

-If you are recommended for admission to one of our graduate programs, you may be considered for funding through scholarships, or teaching and/or research assistantships in the first two years of your Master’s program.
+If you are recommended for admission, you may be considered for funding through scholarships and teaching and research assistantships in the first two years of your master’s or doctoral programs.
 Most scholarships are merit-based.
 Eligible students are automatically considered.
 There is no need to make a separate application.

-Graduate Teaching or Research Assistantships are awarded by departments and based on merit and ability to perform the required duties.
+Graduate Teaching and Research Assistantships are awarded by departments and based on merit and ability to perform the required duties.
 Part-time assistantships (teaching or research) normally require 3-12 hours of work per week over the term of the appointment.
-Full-time Principal Instructor assistantships (teaching) require an equivalent of 12 hours of work per week over the term of the appointment.
-Students in the first and second year of their Master’s programs are given first consideration for assistantship funding.
+Full-time Principal Instructor assistantships require an equivalent of 12 hours of work per week over the term of the appointment.
+Students in the first and second year of their master’s and doctoral programs are given first consideration for assistantship funding.
 Eligible students are automatically considered.
 There is no need to make a separate application.

 Awards and Scholarships

 Eligible students are automatically considered for the following awards.
 There is no need to make a separate application.
 Please also visit the Faculty of Graduate Studies and Research Awards and Funding.